Clark Bridge

-The bridge is sometimes referred to as the Super Bridge.
-Its construction was featured in a NOVA documentary entitled Super Bridge, which highlighted the challenges of building the bridge, especially during the Great Flood of 1993.
+The bridge is sometimes referred to as the Super Bridge, and its construction process was documented in the 1997 NOVA episode Super Bridge, which highlighted the challenges of building the bridge, especially during the Great Flood of 1993.
 Designed by Hanson Engineers under contract to Illinois Department of Transportation (DOT), the Clark Bridge was the first in the United States in which "such a light steel-framed cable-stayed design was combined with a cable saddle type of pylon".
 The bridge used 8100 ST of structural steel; 44100 yd3 of concrete; and more than 160 mi of cable wrapped with 4 acre of yellow plastic piping.